sarahwalker10/final-project-sarahwalker10/README.md

 - Authenticated users can log out, change their username, and change their password
 - Authenticated users can see a list of all channels.
-For each channel, can see how many unread messages the user has in that channel
+For each channel, they can see how many unread messages they have in that channel
 - Visiting a channel marks all messages in it as read, and all new messages posted to that channel while the user is in it are marked as read too
 - Check for new messages in the channel at least once every 500 ms. Stop